 Continuing a long-standing commitment to honoring the men and women of the United States Armed Forces, the Oneida Indian Nation held its 16th annual Veterans Recognition Ceremony on Nov.
 5. The Nation event has grown to unite more than 400 guests from across Central New York and has found a community partner in U.S. Army Fort Drum, home to the 10th Mountain Division.

-During the ceremony, Oneida Nation Representative and Nation Enterprises CEO Ray Halbritter asked all Oneida Veterans to stand and be recognized.
+During the ceremony, Oneida Indian Nation Representative and Turning Stone Enterprises CEO Ray Halbritter asked all Oneida Veterans to stand and be recognized.
 “We are proud to have you continue the important legacy of our people.”

 Oneidas have played an important role in the development of the United States, becoming the First Allies to America during the Revolutionary War.
 Upholding this legacy by serving in every conflict since, Oneidas continue to enlist in the United States Armed Forces as a way to protect democracy and the rights of all Americans.

 The Oneida veterans in attendance received a round of applause.

 Halbritter then asked “all veterans of the United States to stand in solidarity, whether serving in wartime or peace, whether in the Air Force, Marines, Army, Navy or Coast Guard.
 Today we honor all of you for making this tremendous sacrifice for the land we all call home.”
 More applause.

 Keynote speaker, Fort Drum’s garrison commander, Col. Bryan J. Laske, then took the stage, echoing Halbritter’s sentiment of the importance of remembering and honoring all members of the armed forces who so valiantly protect the rights of Americans, from voting to free speech.